terrenjpeterson/caloriecounter/README.md

 It is a combination of the sample utterances and slots that determine which intent the NLU models will invoke.
 These are maintained in Lex, and are used for training the models.

 Currently, here are the custom slots that are used by the intents.
+- FoodOptions (sample values: Big Mac, Smokehouse Brisket Sandwich, etc. This has hundreds of entries, and is generated from the foods.json data object).)
+- DrinkOptions (sample values: Water, Iced Tea, Large Diet Lemonade, etc. This has many entries, and is generated from the drinks.json data object).
 - FastFoodRestaurants (sample values: Chick-fil-A, McDonald's, Wendy's)
 - FoodType (sample values: Burger, Salad, Chicken)
 - ExtraItems (sample values: Large Fry, Sugar Cookie, Side Salad)